TaranjyotS/PCA-for-Diagnosis-of-Heart-Disease/README.md

 - In the second section, we have used logistic regression for classifying the observations.

 ## Dataset
 The dataset contains medical records of 303 patients who had heart failure, collected during their follow-up period, where each patient profile has 14 clinical features.
-[Dataset](./data/Cleveland_data.csv) is under data secion of the repository.
+[Dataset](./data/Cleveland_data.csv) is under data section of the repository.

 ### Attributes Information:
 |   Attribute    |  Type  |	       Description        |